julzaza/wildwitchherbs/_posts/2026-01-17-herbs-forbidden-for-men.md

 ### Africa
 - Male elders handling bitter tonics or vision plants respected **seasonal timing** and ceremonial context, ensuring plants were used safely for spiritual tasks or protection.

 ---

-## Herbs Reserved for Women: Liminal Plants and Power

-Throughout history, certain herbs were **strictly associated with women**.
-These were not arbitrary rules: they reflected **physiological, spiritual, and magical understandings** of gender, life stage, and vulnerability.

-In many cultures, men were **forbidden from harvesting, preparing, or consuming** these plants.
-Breaking these rules was believed to bring misfortune, impotence, illness, or spiritual imbalance.

----

-## True Stories

-- In 17th-century Bavaria, a man collected mugwort from a midwife’s garden.
-According to court records, he suffered **a sudden illness** attributed to breaking the taboo, reinforcing the gendered lore.
-(Hutton, *The Witch*)

-- In Balkan folklore, women hid rue and lady’s mantle during village fairs, fearing men might **use them for love charms** that would invert the women’s own protection.
-(Pócs)

-- In Edo Japan, certain herbs used for menstrual and fertility care were **restricted to women during ritual baths**, believed to channel ancestral female spirits.
-Men’s interference could **anger household kami**, according to regional records.
-(Lock, *Encounters with Aging*)

----